 I don’t have to reply to the person who sneezed anyway, it’s optional… And maybe I just imagined it!
 I didn’t hear correctly.
 I’ll just stay here…

 But Imam Abu Dawud was not lazy or (unfittingly) shy.
 He knew what would be more pleasing to God and so he was determined to do it.
-If any concerns came to him he dealt with them as they actually were, instead of letting, or making, them grow and become flimsy excuses to fool himself with.
+If any concerns came to him he dealt with them as they actually were, instead of letting (or making) them grow and become flimsy excuses to try fool himself with.

 The truth of his situation:

-To keep his ship waiting was fine—society didn’t run by the minute in his era, so taking maybe 10 minutes total to go and come back would not be an annoyance to the crew or passengers.
+To keep the ship waiting was fine—society didn’t run by the minute in his era, so taking maybe 15 minutes total to go and come back would not be unfair to the crew or passengers.

 Any amount of money spent getting to shore would count as charity spent for the sake of God.
 There is no loss.
 And it ended up being counted as his admission to Paradise!